Common Decking Mistakes and How to Avoid Them

 There’s a reason we see so many decks in distress.

-Do-it-yourself deck projects sound quick and easy often enough and, happily, sometimes that’s all they take for a person to establish recreational space.
+Do-it-yourself deck projects sound quick and easy often enough, and, happily, sometimes that’s all they take for a person to establish recreational space.
 But most folks have little experience with construction and no knowledge of building codes.
-Safety is why we have building codes; your deck must hold people, furniture and, while living in party central Perth, more guests than you intended to invite.
+Safety is why we have building codes; your deck must hold people, furniture, and, while living in party central Perth, more guests than you intended to invite.

 Minimum requirements for deck design and construction are prescribed in the National Construction Code (NCC), which applies to different parts of Australia and addresses matters such as structural integrity, load-bearing, and safety features.